geoserver/geoserver/doc/en/user/source/extensions/wps-longitudinal-profile/index.rst

 This module provides longitudinal profile process.
 Process accepts following parameters:
 Required:
-1. layerName - name of the raster layer (coverage) which will be used, for elevation profile creation
+1. layerName - name of the raster layer (coverage) which will be used, for altitude profile creation
-2. linestringWkt - linestring in wkt format, along which the elevation profile will be created
+2. linestringEwkt - linestring in ewkt format, along which the altitude profile will be created
-3. distance - maximal distance between points of elevation profile
+3. distance - maximal distance between points of altitude profile
 Optional:
-1. adjustmentLayerName - name of the layer with elevation, which will be used to adjust elevation values
+1. adjustmentLayerName - name of the layer with altitude, which will be used to adjust altitude values
-2. projection - target CRS of result
+2. targetProjection - target CRS of result
-3. elevationIndex - index of elevation field in the array of coverage coordinates (0 by default)
+3. altitudeIndex - index of altitude field in the array of coverage coordinates (0 by default)
-4. elevationName - name of the elevation attribute on adjustment layer feature type
+4. altitudeName - name of the altitude attribute on adjustment layer feature type

 The process splits provided linestring into into segments of no more then provided distance length.
-Then evaluates elevation for each point and builds longitudinal profile.
-If adjustment layer name is provided, elevation will be adjusted by searching feature that corresponding point contains, and getting it's elevation attribute, further subtracting it from elevation received from coverage.
+Then evaluates altitude for each point and builds longitudinal profile.
+If adjustment layer name is provided, altitude will be adjusted by searching feature that contains corresponding point, and getting it's altitude attribute, further subtracting it from altitude received from coverage.
-If projection parameter is provided, points of profile will be reprojected to taget CRS.
+If projection parameter is provided, points of profile will be reprojected to target CRS, otherwise to CRS of provided Ewkt linestring.

 Response contains following objects: profile - contains array of points of the profile